 They are currently thinning an area of woodland of mixed ash and beech.
 As the area has some emotional attachment to us as a family, a low-impact thinning operation such as that provided by Jack and John is of great benefit, as the undergrowth sustains significantly less damage than by using a huge tractor.
 A horse is also surprisingly good on very steep ground, where a tractor would struggle.
 As much of the woodland at Pentillie is very steep, we anticpate Trelow Jack proving a very useful service.
 For a more in-depth article about the horse logging team, read this article in the Western Morning News, that appeared on Friday 27th June 2014.

-We are offering a 10% discount off published rates for B&B guests who arrive by bus, boat, bicycle or electric car to Pentillie Castle.
-Just let us know how you’ll be travelling when booking!
+We are offering a 10% discount off published rates for B&B guests who arrive by bus, boat, bicycle or electric car (excluding hybrid models) to Pentillie Castle.
+The discount will be applied on departure.

 We do our best to source fresh local Cornish & Devon produce.
 It minimises our carbon footprint and it makes for tastier food.
 In fact, many of our ingredients have zero food miles because we grow and raise them here: fresh herbs, apple juice and pheasant (Nov-Feb).
 In season, we forage as much as we can (including elderflower, wild garlic, samphire, sloes, blackberries and wild mushrooms) from the Pentillie estate.
 Any food waste is composted and used in the gardens.